Radical Faeries: Philosophy and ritual

 Hay's biographer Stuart Timmons described the Faeries as a "mixture of a political alternative, a counter-culture, and a spirituality movement."
 Peter Hennan asserted that the Faeries contained elements of "Marxism, feminism, paganism, Native American and New Age spirituality, anarchism, the mythopoetic men's movement, radical individualism, the therapeutic culture of self-fulfillment and self-actualization, earth-based movements in support of sustainable communities, spiritual solemnity coupled with a camp sensibility, gay liberation and drag."

 The Radical Faerie movement was a reaction against the social emptiness that many gay men felt was present both in the heterosexual establishment and the assimilationist gay community.
 As one Faerie commented, in his opinion mainstream gay culture was "an oppressive parody of straight culture", taking place primarily in bars and not encouraging people to "form bonds or care for each other".
 In contrast, the Faeries "live their sexuality in a way that is very connected to the earth."

 Faeries represent the first spiritual movement to be both "gay centered and gay engendered", where gayness is central to the idea, rather than in addition to, or incidental to a pre-existing spiritual tradition.
 The Radical Faerie exploration of the "gay spirit" is central, and that it is itself the source of spirituality, wisdom, and initiation.
 Mitch Walker claims that "because of its indigenous, gay-centered nature, the Radical Faerie movement pioneers a new seriousness about gayness, its depth and potential, thereby heralding a new stage in the meaning of Gay Liberation."

-In keeping with hippie, neopagan, and eco-feminist trends of the time, gatherings were held out-of-doors in natural settings.
+In keeping with hippie, neopagan, and ecofeminist trends of the time, gatherings were held out-of-doors in natural settings.
 To this end, distinct Radical Faerie communities have created sanctuaries that are "close to the land".

+Research on Radical Faerie communities show that their practices of sexuality and kinship purposefully stray from the mainstream heteronormative frameworks and trends of assimilation in LGBTQ cultures.
+According to scholarly ethnography, Radical Faerie gatherings are meant to support communal intimacy through ritualized expression of eroticism and the idea of a chosen family.
+These spaces are meant to challenge monogamy and traditional relationships in general.
+The Radical Faeries’ experiments with kinship serve as a spiritual and social practice that resists conventional models of gay identity and instead favors a more expansive possibility for queer belonging and connection.